hyahatiph-labs/xmrbc-rs/README.md

 Feb 13 15:07:20.291  INFO server: Listening on 5NkuNyAUkeMZQRxbb77FxXHCTUti1tgFdRSYkXxvycP4.G9J5L4CkJS7qoirQvfxVDGvRSjn3ANjHhMopK5i3CH4E@6LdVTJhRfJKsrUtnjFqE3TpEbCYs3VZoxmaoNFqRWn4x
 ```

-This address has to be given as an argument to the client when sending metadata.
+This address has to be given as an argument to the client when sending transaction.

 ## Debugging
 If something isn't working as expected you can use the `RUST_LOG` environment variable to enable more verbose logging